-To adjust other audio settings, such as the tone controls, to improve performance, press the Audio Effects Button to display the Audio Effects menu (see Figure 24).
+To adjust other audio settings, such as the tone controls, to improve performance, press the Audio Effects Button to display the Audio Effects menu (see Figure 24 in the Basic Manual).
 The menu may also be accessed from the Setup Source menu by pressing the Info Settings Button and selecting Audio Effects.